 Seal around the basin with waterproof silicone sealant in one continuous line to create a seamless finish.
-(There’s a handy guide for doing so if you click here).
 Once done, check any remaining pipework for kinks or bends and ensure these are rectified before then turning the water back on.

 Tips for fitting a bathroom sink